This web site includes information about the National Security Agency. The notices which follow apply equally to all areas of this web site.

 If you submit a resume online

-The authority for collecting information on this form is contained in 10 U.S.C. §§ 1601-1614, 50 U.S.C. §§ 402 note, and 50 U.S.C. §§ 831-835; Executive Orders 10450 and 12333; ICD 704; and DOD Directive 5100.23.
-NSA's Blanket Routine Uses found at 58 Fed.
-Reg.
-10,531 (1993) as well as the specific uses found in GNSA02, GNSA03, GNSA05, GNSA08, GNSA09, and GNSA10 apply to this information.
-Authority for requesting your Social Security Number (SSN) is Executive Order 9397.
+Privacy Act Statement: Authority for collecting information requested through this website is contained in 10 U.S.C. §§ 1601-1614, 50 U.S.C. §§ 831-835 and 3602; Executive Order 12333, as amended; Executive Order 12968, as amended; and Executive Order 13467.
+DoD's Blanket Routine Uses (found at Appendix C of 32 CFR Part 310), as well as the specific uses found in GNSA 02, GNSA 03, GNSA 05, GNSA 08, GNSA 09, and GNSA 10 apply to this information.
+Authority for requesting your Social Security Number (SSN) is Executive Order 9397, as amended.
 The requested information will be used to determine your skills and experience, as well as your security eligibility for employment with the National Security Agency.
-To be considered for employment or assignment with the Agency, your disclosure of requested information, including your SSN, is mandatory.
-Failure to provide the requested information may result in processing delays, delay the Agency in making an employment decision, or any decision at all, regarding your security eligibility or suitability for employment or assignment with the Agency.
+Your disclosure of the requested information, except your SSN, is voluntary.
+Failure to provide the requested information may result in processing delays, delay the Agency in making an employment decision, or any decision at all, regarding your security eligibility.
+Your disclosure of your SSN is mandatory.
+Your SSN will be used to confirm your identity during the application process and security investigation.
+Failure to furnish the requested information may delay processing, affect security approvals, and ultimately affect your eligibility for employment.

 Use of the National Security Agency Seal